WordPress vs custom website

 Performance and reliability

-This is where the difference is often most noticeable.
+This is often where the difference becomes most obvious in real use.

 But speed depends heavily on theme, plugins, hosting and setup quality.